Aditya20-ai/TRINIT_ADANI_SOFTWARE_DEV01/README.md

 ## Deployment

 The project can be deployed to a hosting platform like Heroku or AWS.
 The server can be deployed using a web server like Gunicorn and the frontend can be built and served using a static file server like Nginx.

+## Demonstration:
+Refer to https://drive.google.com/drive/folders/1HBswePEFHLsj0S04nLqXbd0drqDy75tQ?usp=share_link for images and videos of this in action!

+## License

+This project is licensed under the [MIT License](LICENSE).